Discover Australia's boldest literary festival

 MWF is a high-profile, much-loved organisation that plays an important and influential role in the local arts ecology.
 For more than three decades, the organisation has enjoyed the loyalty of hundreds of thousands of Melbourne’s readers.
 Each year, across over 300 events and working with around 200 partners, MWF brings together the diverse talent of 500 writers from across Australia and the world – creating moments for connection, discussion and inspiration with the public.

-The next Melbourne Writers Festival will be held from 7–16 August 2020.
-The full program will be announced on 24 June 2020.
+The next Melbourne Writers Festival will be held from 3—12 September 2021.

 UNESCO City of Literature